 The Cancer Institute offers a highly trained team of oncologists and urologists trained at some of the top institutions in the country, bringing the best care to patients in our region.
 Our center is designed to assist and support patients through their cancer journey so they can choose the most appropriate treatment plan based on their particular diagnosis and needs.
 Additionally, our physicians have offices in many locations throughout East Tennessee to better serve patients with prostate and urologic cancers.

-Our team of board certified urologists specialize in the surgical and medical treatment for cancers of the male and female urinary tract system and the male reproductive system.
+Our team of board-certified urologists specialize in the surgical and medical treatment of prostate cancers.
 Our urologists remain on the cutting edge of surgical techniques and are well trained in minimally-invasive techniques (including robotic assisted surgery), employing real-time ultrasound guidance, fiber-optic endoscopic equipment, and various lasers in the treatment of multiple benign and malignant conditions.

 Patients are reviewed at multidisciplinary conferences where urologists, surgeons, medical oncologists, radiation oncologists, radiologists, pathologists, genetic counselors, nurses and clinical trials coordinators gather to determine the best individualized treatment plan for each patient.
 This level of coordination ensures that patients are receiving the highest level of care, offering the best outcomes and quality of life.
 Our comprehensive care teams also include integrative healthcare, a registered dietician, financial counselors, pastoral care, palliative care, and a social worker.